 Freemasonry demands from its members a respect for the law of the country in which a man works and lives.
 Its principles do not in any way conflict with its members' duties as citizens, but should strengthen them in fulfilling their public and private responsibilities.
 The use by a Freemason of his membership to promote his own or anyone else's business, professional or personal interests is condemned, and is contrary to the conditions on which he sought admission to Freemasonry.
 His duty as a citizen must always prevail over any obligation to other Freemasons, and any attempt to shield a Freemason who has acted dishonourably or unlawfully is contrary to this prime duty and the teachings of Freemasonry itself.

 The essential qualification for admission into and continuing membership is a belief in a Supreme Being.
 Membership is open to men of any race or religion who can fulfil this essential qualification and who are of good repute.
 Since earliest days, Freemasonry has been concerned with the care of orphans, the sick and the aged.
 Today charitable work has expanded to include the whole community and in addition large sums are given to national and local charities.

 Got Your Interest?

-If you wish to find out more of what we do in Lodge St. Andrew, if you know any of our members speak to them I am sure that they would be pleased to hear from you.
-Alternatively you can contact us through our guest book on the “Home Page” fill in our e-
+If you would like to find out more of what we do in Lodge St. Andrew, if you know any of our members speak to them I am sure that they would be pleased to hear from you.
+Alternatively you can Click Here for more information.